rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 ##### **Commit Rule**

 - A subtransaction can either commit or abort, however, commit cannot take place unless the parent itself commits.
-- Subtransactions have A, C, and I properties but not D property unless all its ancestors commit.
+- Subtransactions have Atomicity, Consistency, and Isolation properties but not D property unless all its ancestors commit.
 - Commit of a sub transaction makes its results available only to its parents.

 ##### **Rollback Rule**